Mildmay Kenya

 Current projects:

-Mildmay provides funding to train and maintain a network of voluntary community health workers in several counties of Kenya centred around Lake Victoria.
+Mildmay provides funding to train and maintain a network of voluntary community health workers (CHWs) in several counties of Kenya centred around Lake Victoria.

 Past work